 Due process disappears when courts remove the proximate-cause requirement.
 There is little point in providing process if defendants can be held liable without regard to causation.
 Permission to present an alibi is useless if proving the alibi will not change the verdict.
-A case without a causation requirement is essentially "heads the plaintiff wins, and tails the defendant loses."
+A tort action without a proximate-cause requirement is little more than a coin flip where "heads the plaintiff wins, tails the defendant loses."